-Show Stock Issue Search - Menu: to user on how to reach the data entry screen of stock issue to other store/warehouses.
+Show Slide # 34 Stock Issue Search - Menu: to user; how to reach the data entry screen of stock issue to other store/warehouses?

-Show Stock Issue Search - Screen: to user on how to search for an Issue stock entry.
+Show Slide # 35 Stock Issue Search - Screen: to user; how to search for an Issue stock entry?

-Show Stock Issue Search - Filters to user on how to apply filter to search for receive stock entries.
-These filters are following:
+Show Slide # 36 Stock Issue Search - Filters to user; how to apply filter to search for issue stock entries?
+These filters are following:-